 The Children Law

 Disputes concerning children are dealt with in accordance with the Children Law.

-The court will take into account a number of factors when deciding a dispute relating to child.
+The Court will take into account a number of factors when deciding on a dispute relating to child.

 Our divorce lawyers are focused on providing you with expert advice with a truly personal service.

 We advise on all aspects of family law: whether it be advice on divorce, dissolution of a partnership or financial settlements we can assist.